-The AD7715 can also be operated with $\overline{CS}$ used as a frame synchronization signal.
+The AD7715 can also be operated with $\overline{\text{CS}}$ used as a frame synchronization signal.
 This scheme is suitable for DSP interfaces.
-In this case, the first bit (MSB) is effectively clocked out by $\overline{CS}$ because $\overline{CS}$ would normally occur after the falling edge of SCLK in DSPs.
+In this case, the first bit (MSB) is effectively clocked out by $\overline{\text{CS}}$ since $\overline{\text{CS}}$ would normally occur after the falling edge of SCLK in DSPs.
 The SCLK can continue to run between data transfers provided the timing numbers are obeyed.

-The serial interface can be reset by exercising the RESET input on the part.
+The serial interface can be reset by exercising the $\overline{\text{RESET}}$ input on the part.
 It can also be reset by writing a series of 1s on the DIN input.
-If a Logic 1 is written to the AD7715 DIN line for at least 32 serial clock cycles, the serial interface is reset.
+If a logic 1 is written to the AD7715 DIN line for at least 32 serial clock cycles, the serial interface is reset.
 This ensures that in three-wire systems that if the interface gets lost either via a software error or by some glitch in the system, it can be reset back into a known state.
-This state returns the interface to where the AD7715 is expecting a write operation to its communications register.
-This operation in itself does not reset the contents of any registers, but because the interface was lost, the information that was written to any of the registers is unknown and it is advisable to set up all registers again.
+This state returns the interface to where the AD7715 is expecting a write operation to its Communications Register.
+This operation in itself does not reset the contents of any registers, but since the interface was lost, the information which was written to any of the registers is unknown and it is advisable to set up all registers again.